CyberSpd/RGCALC/README.md

 -------------------------------------------------------------------------
                                   marswrmx

-marswrmx is a Matlab mex function which call Fehlner's MARCUM fortran subroutine renamed MARSWR and adapted by L.V.
-Blake for the RGCALC program
+marswrmx is a Matlab callable function of fortran subroutine MARSWR which is Fehlner's MARCUM fortran subroutine adapted by L.V.
+Blake for the RGCALC program.

-  marswrmx.mexmaci64 for Mac OS 64 bit
+Probability of detection

 Ref.:

       NRL Report 7448
       A Fortran Computer Program to Calculate the Range of a Pulse Radar
       L. V. Blake  August 28, 1972

       Applied Physics Laboratory Report TG-451
       Marcum and Swerling's Data on Target Detection by a Pulsed Radar Fehlner, L.F.
 July 1962